jovitalukasik/jovitalukasik.github.io/_pages/about.md

 * 12/2023 Our paper [Improving Native CNN Robustness with Filter Frequency Regularization](https://openreview.net/pdf?id=2wecNCpZ7Y) was accepted at TMLR!
 * 11/2023 I presented my work about *Multi-Objective Performance Prediction for Neural Architecture Search* at the Doctoral Consortium at BMVC 2023!
 * 10/2023 We have one workshop paper (Implicit Representations for Image Segmentation) accepted to Unireps@NeurIPS
+* 09/2023 I was a panelist on the panel discussion for [AutoML,Trustworthiness & Alignment at AutoML 2023](https://2023.automl.cc/program/panels/panel3/)
 * 07/2023 Our paper [An Evaluation of Zero-Cost Proxies - from Neural Architecture Performance to Model Robustness](https://arxiv.org/pdf/2307.09365.pdf) was accepted at GCPR 2023
 * 07/2023 I successfully defended my Ph.D. thesis with the title **Topology Learning for Prediction, Generation, and Robustness in Neural Architecture Search**
 * 04/2023 I started as a PostDoc at the University of Siegen in the Group of [Prof. Dr. Michael Moeller](https://sites.google.com/site/michaelmoellermath/)